Late Breaking Abstracts

 - In cases where the abstract is NOT accepted, participants will be contacted promptly.
 Delegates will have the opportunity to attend the congress or cancel their registration.

 - The Programme Committee reserves the right to shorten the abstract title to allow its publication in the Congress Programme and edit the content to remove acknowledgements and misspellings identified by the Programme Committee.

 - To avoid repetition, it is WMS policy not to select late breaking abstracts from industry sponsors who also have a symposium on the same topic.

-- The programme committee will reach a decision by TBC.
+- The programme committee will reach a decision by 8th September 2023.
 The submitters of accepted abstracts will be notified by email soon afterwards.

-- Accepted abstracts for ePoster presentation, once notified will need to upload their ePoster and optional video/audio file by TBC.
+- Accepted abstracts for ePoster presentation, once notified will need to upload their ePoster and optional video/audio file by 21st September 2023.
 If you cannot meet these deadline please don't submit a late breaking abstract.
 Please also see Poster presentation information and Oral presentation information

 - Accepted Late Breaking Abstracts will be displayed in an unindexed format as one long PDF file on the Neuromuscular Disorders Journal website in time for the WMS 2023 Congress.

 If you have any question regarding the submission of late breaking abstracts please contact Patrizia Male firstname.lastname@example.org